Cumulo-pro/cumulo-cosmoshub-infra/ibc/hermes/README.md

-# IBC Relayer Infrastructure : cumulo.me
+# IBC Relayer Infrastructure by Cumulo

 Cumulo operates an IBC relayer on Cosmos Hub mainnet and testnet.
 This repo contains the Hermes configuration, channel registry, and documentation for the full IBC stack.